shastier/home_budget_friend/proposal.md

 ### What is your project?

 Home budgeting process is complicated, yet an important aspect of wellbeing and success.
-The aim of "Home Budget Friend" is to easy the home budgeting pain and make of it an enjoiable experience.
+The aim of "Home Budget Friend" is to easy the home budgeting pain and make of it an enjoyable experience.

 ### Wireframes!